appmonsterv5/Robotics-Simulation-Python/README.md

 #### a.
 Start ESP32

 - Reset or power on the ESP32.
-- Wait for Wi-Fi connection (check serial output for IP).
+- Wait for Wi-Fi connection (check serial output for confirmation).

 #### b.
 Start Webots

 - Run the desired controller:
-  - For line following (note, This uses USB Serial): `OuterLine_webots.py`
+  - For line following: `OuterLine_webots.py`
   - For A* path planning: `AStar_webots.py`

 #### c.
 Select Algorithm

-- On ESP32 depending on which Webots code is in use, press:
+- On ESP32, press:
   - **Left button**: Start Outer Line Follower
   - **Right button**: Start A* Path Planner